Each year at the ICR we offer around 20 fully funded PhD studentships.

 Our main round of recruitment for PhD studentships is now closed for applications.
 The next main round of applications will open in Autumn 2019.

-PhD studentships - main round
+Further studentships outside of the main round

 There may also be further individual studentships advertised throughout the year, outside of the ICR's main recruitment round.
 These studentships have a separate application process.